spiffe/java-spiffe/java-spiffe-helper/README.md

 On Linux:

-`java -jar java-spiffe-helper-0.6.2-linux-x86_64.jar -c helper.conf`
+`java -jar java-spiffe-helper-0.6.3-linux-x86_64.jar -c helper.conf`

 On Mac OS:

-`java -jar java-spiffe-helper-0.6.2-osx-x86_64.jar -c helper.conf`
+`java -jar java-spiffe-helper-0.6.3-osx-x86_64.jar -c helper.conf`

-(The jar can be found in `build/libs`, after running the gradle build)

 Either `-c` or `--config` should be used to pass the path to the config file.

+(The jar can be downloaded from [Github releases](https://github.com/spiffe/java-spiffe/releases/tag/v0.6.3))

 ## Config file